RahulJash123/Guarding-Vigilance-A-Smart-System-to-Monitor-and-Detect-Drowsiness-in-Real-Time/README.md

-# DrowZense – Driver Drowsiness Detection System
+# Guarding Vigilance: A Smart System to Detect and Defeat Drowsiness in Real-Time

 DrowZense is a desktop application that detects driver drowsiness in real-time using a webcam.
 It uses facial landmarks to monitor eye closure, yawning, and head tilt, then gives alerts if signs of fatigue are detected.